enzof6/uC-OS-III-port-for-Nucleo-L073RZ/Micrium_STM32L073RZ_Nucleo_Blinky/STM32L073RZ_Nucleo/README.txt

 - Now modify the call to OSTimeDlyHMSM() in StartupTask() to increase or decrease the frequency at which the LED blinks.
 - Build and run again to see the change.

 Modified Micrium's Blinky example project for STM32L476RG-Nucleo and ported it for STM32L073RZ-Nucleo.
-Done by Darren Sherin University of Limerick Ireland on 10/10/2018.
-Email 16129008@studentmail.ul.ie.